cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * During critical period of attachment formation (12-20 months), identity is primarily body-based and memory is behavioral/enacted rather than mental/narrative.
 * More efficient formation of new attachment representations if patient has positive body experience linked to interaction with ideal parent figures.
-* Therapist can bring patient's attention to body experience when using attention-directing phrases:
+* **Therapist can bring patient's attention to body experience when using attention-directing phrases**:
   * Notice what that feels like now in the body.
   * And you can be even more aware of that [peaceful] feeling in the body.
   * What’s happening in your body as you’re with these parents now?